 Welcome to My Wizards.com!
 Everything you need to know about catapult design is here.

-Catapult: A class of non-handheld devices designed to hurl a projectile a great distance by a means of force other than combustion.MyWizards.com
+Catapult: A class of devices designed to hurl a projectile a great distance by a means of force other than combustion.MyWizards.com

 Where did I get this definition?
 I made it up.
 Why?
 Because all of the other definitions for catapult really suck.
 The Merriam-Webster definition, the Wikipedia definition and the one put out by the Oxford Dictionary are all weak.
-See my article about a catapult definition which better explains how I arrived at this wording.

 This site contains: